avan06/PS4CheaterNeo/README.md

 Determines the Interval of AutoRefreshTimer when AutoRefresh is enabled, in `milliseconds`, HexEditor needs to be restarted after this value is changed. `Default 2500`.
 (0.9.7.3)
 - `HexInfoDash`:
 Determines the delimited dash value that displays the current Hex value in the HexEditor.
 Default "-".
 (0.9.7.7)
+- `AutoFindClosestChangedPosition`:
+Determines whether to enable automatic selection of the value change (`red` and `green` value) position closest to the current location when there is no input value for the find value. `Default enabled`.
+(0.9.8.5)

 ### UI
 - `ColorTheme`: